Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 4. Temperature and Humidity: Creating the Right Environment

-Dracaena plant on a pebble tray to increase humidity - indoor plant care tips
+Dracaena on a pebble tray to raise local humidity

 As tropical plants, Dracaenas prefer warm, stable temperatures.